mussbach/TusBundle/docs/guide/README.md

 ## Tips

 * Don't overwrite the `ServerBridge` to set the maximum upload size to `post_max_size` or any of the likes.
-  Tus fails uploads if the maximum upload size is less than this setting.
+  Tus fails uploads if the size of a to-be-uploaded file is less than this setting.
 Instead, you want to configure your Tus Client(s) to use chunked uploading.
 You may pass a slightly lower value than `post_max_size` to the clients as chunk size.

 + If uploads fail mysteriously, make sure that the destination directory (i.e. `upload_dir`) exists.
   Neither this bundle nor the `tus-php` library doing the actual work take care of creating this directory.